THQ: Reorganization, financial struggles (2010–2012)

 In February 2010, THQ announced that Juice Games and Rainbow Studios would be part of a reshuffle, and would now bear the title THQ Digital Warrington and THQ Digital Phoenix, respectively.
 The merger reportedly led to 60 job losses between THQ's US Rainbow studio and the UK Juice Game's studio.

 In August 2010, THQ unveiled the uDraw GameTablet, a $70 accessory for Nintendo's Wii console that let gamers draw and play on their television screens.
 The white, 9-by-7-inch peripheral houses a Wii Remote on the left, with a doodle pad and tethered stylus on the right.
 THQ said more software for the uDraw would launch every couple of months.

 In January 2011, THQ sold off its THQ Wireless division to a Swedish mobile company called 24MAS.
 On January 12, 2011, THQ unveiled its new logo.
 In March 2011, THQ, after its game Homefront was released, suffered a 26% stock drop.
 The large drop was speculated to be a result of Homefront's poor reception.

 On June 13, 2011, THQ announced the closure of Kaos Studios (the developer of Homefront) and THQ Digital Warrington (formerly Juice Games).

 On July 27, 2011, THQ announced it was dropping the long-running Red Faction franchise.
 This was believed to be due to the poor reception over the latest game in the franchise, Red Faction: Armageddon.
 In the same year on August 9, 2011, THQ announced it would shift its development focus away from licensed kids and movie-based titles by closing down THQ Studio Australia and Blue Tongue in order to focus on "high-quality owned IP."
 The company also closed down THQ Digital Phoenix (formerly Rainbow Studios), thus dropping the MX vs. ATV franchise.

 In November 2011, a uDraw for the PlayStation 3 and Xbox 360 was released.
 However, it was a commercial failure, and is considered one of the main causes of the financial woes that broke up the company.

 In January 2012, THQ announced that it was exiting the licensed kids game business to focus on adult core gaming, but would continue to sell previously released titles.
 In February 2012, THQ also discontinued the uDraw GameTablet for the same reason.

 In May 2012, THQ reported a net loss of $239.9 million for the fiscal year ending March 31, 2012.
 The loss was $100 million more than the previous fiscal year's loss of $136.1 million.
 That same month, Jason Rubin was appointed president of the company.

 THQ filed a notice with the SEC on May 25 for a June 29 stockholder's meeting, where THQ asked stockholders to approve a reverse split of the company's common stock.
-On June 4, 2012, THQ announced a deal to turn over their license for UFC games to Electronic Arts.
+On June 4, 2012, THQ announced a deal to turn over their license for UFC games to Electronic Arts (EA).
 In July 2012, THQ reported that its stockholders had approved the 1-for-10 reverse share split of its common stock to avert a delisting from the NASDAQ.